 To run a successful business, you’ll need to stay on top of accounting, bookkeeping, and taxes.
 Not sure where to start?
 We’ve put together some information and helpful resources that will give you the confidence to know you’ve covered your basics.

 Why is it important to keep good financial records?

 The success of many businesses is measured by whether they made money or lost money in the previous fiscal year.
 Your entrepreneurial vision may define success differently—did you expand, did you give back to the community, did you hit sales targets—but that won’t matter if your financials aren’t in order.

 Good financial record keeping will:

 - Keep you informed about your business’ past and present performance

-- Keep you in control and give you the information you need to make good business decisions
+- Help you stay in control of the cash flowing in and out of your business and give you the information you need to make good business decisions

-- Increase your business’ chance of surviving, staying in business, and earning profit
+- Increase your business’ chance of staying in business and earning a profit

 - Help you forecast and budget for future expenses and revenues